MIXING & EFFECTS

 - Switch Automatic PDC on (Mixer Menu > Plugin delay compensation > Automatic) - This will make PDC management easier if things change in the project (and they usually do).

 - Delay-affected (slow) plugin/s - Route the delay-affected instrument to, or insert delay-affected plugin/s on an FX slot of any Mixer Track.

 - Determine the delay compensation - Normally this is shown in the hint bar when you hover over a plugin FX slot that contains a plugin causing (and reporting) a delay.
 However, as this is incorrect you will need to use trial-and-error to set the PDC.
 Use positive values to delay the selected Mixer Track (the plugin is early), use negative values to delay all other Mixer Tracks (the plugin is late).

 - Testing - In the case of an instrument, set a short, sharp sound and compare it with a similarly short-sharp sound on another Mixer track (with no FX).
-In the case of an effect set up two Channels and route the same kick or hat sound through the delay affected track and a normal track without FX.
+In the case of an effect set up two Mixer Tracks and route the same kick or hat sound through the delay affected track and a normal track without FX.
 Play the sounds together and adjust the PDC control until the sounds from the delay affected and normal Mixer tracks are in sync/phase (you can adjust down to the level of single samples).

 NOTE: If you intend to use a delay-affected plugin on the Master Mixer Track (and you are not sending audio out of FL Studio via an individual Mixer Track output), then you do not need